 Another idea might be to give them a gift voucher to their local supermarket to encourage them to do a proper food shop now and then – even if they just hold onto the voucher for when they start to run out of money towards the end of the semester.

 2. A shiny new gadget

 What better gift to send your child to uni with but a mobile phone that encourages them to call you every day?
 A mobile phone with unlimited talk time would mean that they always have the means to contact you, especially important in case there’s an emergency or they need to speak to you urgently.

 Equally, a laptop or tablet always proves exceptionally useful at university, as it’ll mean they don’t have to go to the library every time they want to complete an assignment.
 However, it’s important to make sure they have suitable student insurance in place for any expensive gadgets, bikes or musical instruments that they might be considering taking with them to university.
 After all, you don’t want to be paying to get their gadgets fixed if they get broken, do you?

 3. Everything but the kitchen sink

-Even if your child is moving into catered halls of accommodation, they’re probably going to have a kitchen provided so that they can cook themselves the odd meal should the whim take them.
+Even if your child is moving into catered halls of accommodation, they’re probably going to have a kitchen provided so that they can cook themselves the odd meal.
 But if they’re in self-catering halls of accommodation, it’s going to be even more important for your child to take along all of the essential kitchen utensils, such as:

 - Pots and pans